Gooding Police Department

-The Gooding Police Department consists of six commissioned peace officers, one non-commissioned and seven reserve support members who strive daily to deliver exceptional enforcement and educational services to our community.
+The Gooding Police Department consists of seven commissioned peace officers, one non-commissioned and several reserve officers who strive daily to deliver exceptional enforcement and educational services to our community.
 We are a state accredited agency and adhere to all the comprehensive professional standards and best practices of contemporary law enforcement organizations as recognized by the Idaho Chief’s of Police Association.

 We are a community oriented police department.
 Our staff is dedicated to serving our community through professionalism, knowledge, and quality of service.
 All persons are treated equally with compassion and understanding.
 By working with citizens, business’s, schools and associations, we are forging bonds that build a safer, cleaner, more positive community for everyone to enjoy living, working and playing in.
 We endeavor not only to lower or deter crime, but also to earn and maintain public trust in our agency and in law enforcement as a whole.

 Safety: Preserve life, protect property, and respect constitutional rights while enforcing the law with fairness and impartiality.
 Safety is of paramount importance in all aspects of our work.

 Service: Provide courteous police service.
 Embrace community input and involvement to enhance public safety, prevent and solve crime, and address quality of life issues.
 Exceed our customers’ expectations for service.